pay-theory/pay-theory-docs/API/RECURRING.md

 **Required Arguments**

 **`merchant_uid`: String**
-The PayTheory merchant unique identifier for the merchant that is creating the recurring payment.
+The Pay Theory merchant unique identifier for the merchant that is creating the recurring payment.

 **`amount`: Int**
 The amount of the recurring payment.